jsonkao/react-scrollama/README.md

 You will also probably want to set a `key` prop on each `Step` if you're transforming an array of data into a list of `Step` elements (see [Lists and Keys](https://reactjs.org/docs/lists-and-keys.html)).

-## Features roadmap

-* Being able to use pixels instead of percent for offset value so stuff on mobile doesn't jump around on scroll direction change
-* Currently, there is no way to throttle/customize React Scrollama's [resize listener](https://github.com/jsonkao/react-scrollama/blob/master/src/Scrollama.js#L104) 😢.
-We're working on this in [#44](https://github.com/jsonkao/react-scrollama/issues/44).
-* Fire previous step triggers if they were jumped

 ## Contributors

 * [jsonkao](https://github.com/jsonkao)